melnijir/brewrobot-tap-weight/README.md

 # brewrobot-tap-weight
 Application for measuring tapped beers using ESP32, cheap scale and HX711 with integration to Home Assistant using MQTT.
 Application supports automatic integration to HA.

-Buttons on TTGO are used for reset saved weight (in case of lost power) and to do the tare.
+The buttons on the TTGO are used to reset the stored weight (in case of power loss) and to tare.

 ![Display image](https://brewrobot.org/img/projects/brewrobot-tap-weight/display.png)
 ![Wiring image](https://brewrobot.org/img/projects/brewrobot-tap-weight/wiring.png)